visualopsholdings/tinylogo/README.md

 ### Moving code into flash memory.

-2K of dynamic memory isn't a whole lot :-)
+The RGB LED example is starting to be fleshed out and useful but 2K of dynamic memory isn't a whole lot :-)

 We can put the strings and the actual PROGRAM code into flash memory now, but I'm working